 Use your CUHK email (not your personal email) when communicating about class matters.
-For most situations, you should write to the Teaching Assistant first-the class TA is very knowledgeable and ready to help you.
-But feel free to email me as well, if there is something that the TA does not know, or if you want to contact me directly.
-I will do my best to answer your email within 24 hours, with an understandable exception of weekends and public holidays.
+For most situations, you should write to the Teaching Assistant or Research Assistant first-the class TA/RA is very knowledgeable and ready to help you.
+But feel free to email me as well, if there is something that the TA/RA does not know, or if you want to contact me directly.
+I will do my best to answer your email within 24 hours, with the understandable exception of weekends and public holidays.